-The Data Protection Act 1998 and GDPR requires any organisation that processes personal information to notify the Information Commissioner of what they are doing.
+The Data Protection Act 2018 requires any organisation that processes personal information to notify the Information Commissioner of what they are doing.

 The Joseph Rowntree Theatre Limited has notified relevant processing with the Office of the Information Commissioner.
 The register can be viewed on the Information Commissioner's website.
 The register only shows what an organisation or individual is registered to do.
 It does not reveal whether or not they hold personal information on a particular person.

 If you wish to receive a copy of the register contact:

 Tel: 0303 123 1113 (local rate) or 01625 545 645

 Paper copies of individual register entries are available from the Office of the Information Commissioner, free of charge (a small fee is payable for certified copies).